tonimelisma/libvips-dev-tonimelisma/README.md

 `DISTRIBUTION=focal DISTVERSION=20.10 PACKAGE=vips bash build.sh`

-You can run this from cron daily (be sure to run it as your user account)
+You can run this from cron daily (be sure to run it as your personal user account)